kign/c4wa/README.md

 There are [many existing compilers](https://github.com/appcypher/awesome-wasm-langs) from various programming languages to Web Assembly, including popular [`emscripten`](https://github.com/emscripten-core/emscripten) for compiling C code.
-They typically treat Web Assembly as a target not too different from normal machine-level assembly; their main advantage is full support of the underlying language (so you can compile your existing code base with few, if any, changes), but in the process they often create bloated, unnecessary, and poorly fitting Web Assembly design code.
+They typically treat Web Assembly as a target not too different from a machine-level assembly; their main advantage is full support of the underlying language (so you can compile your existing code base with few, if any, changes), but in the process they often create bloated, unnecessary, and poorly fitting Web Assembly design code.